 Fleas are parasites who feed on the blood of their hosts.
 They will choose a variety of hosts, most often determined by availability.
 They are found throughout the United States and the rest of the world.
-Fleas have a dark-reddish brown body that can grow between 1/12″ and 1/6″ long.
+Fleas have a dark reddish-brown body that can grow between 1/12″ and 1/6″ long.
 In their lifetime, they can produce 400-500 offspring.
 When they find a host, they jump onto it using their 6 legs.
 They can actually jump 150 times the length of their body.
-Fleas can’t fly and will typically remain on its host as long as it can.
+Fleas can’t fly, and they will typically remain on their host as long as they can.
 These bugs can leave their hosts with itchy, red bumps as a result of their feeding.

 Cat Fleas (Ctenocephalides felis)

 Cat fleas are the most common house flea and can be found worldwide.

 These fleas are brownish-black or black.
 When fed, their body can turn a reddish hue.
 They are flat bugs and typically 1/8″ long.
 Females have a noticeably small head compared to the rest of their body, which is usually twice as long as it is high.
 Cat flea eggs are white, oval-shaped, and measure about 1/50".